 I am Associate Professor of Economics at The University of Melbourne.
-My main research areas are Bayesian Econometrics, Empirical Health Economics and Empirical Labour Economics.
 My CV can be found here.

 I am currently a Future Fellow of the Australian Research Council (2018-2021).
 My research is also supported by a Discovery Grant of the Australian Research Council (2018-2020).

-I am the co-chair of the Bayesian Analysis and Modeling Research Group (BAM).
+I am the treasurer-elect of the ISBA-EFaB Section and co-chair of the Bayesian Analysis and Modeling Research Group (BAM).
 BAM, founded in 2014, organizes a yearly Melbourne Bayesian Econometrics Workshop with a Masterclass held by an international keynote speaker.
 For more information on BAM and upcoming events please see here.

 My current research focuses on